 Economics and Ethics After the Fall

-“The latest in a spate of books provoked by the world economic crisis and one of the best”
+“This is the latest in a spate of books provoked by the world economic crisis and one of the best.”

 “The economic critique stands on its own merits”

-“The Price of Civilization has the air of the world traveller who returns home to find his country a much worse place than he remembered.
-There is a palpable if ever-so-slight alienation here that suggests his proposals will not gain much traction in America.
-That would be a shame for this is such an important book.”
+“The Price of Civilization has the air of the world traveller who returns home to find his country a much worse place than he remembered...
+[T]his is such an important book.”